medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 ---

 {{% pageinfo %}}
-The more secure a system is, the harder it is to use.
-Following this document will achieve the highest level of security.
-That said, implementers need to know when ease of use is more important than a more secure system.
+This document shows how to achieve a high level of security for a CHT deployment.
+Implementers need to know when ease of use is more important than a more secure system.
 By reading this document you should be able to know when to make the "more secure" vs "easier to use" trade off.

 No system is perfectly secure - be prepared to remediate a security breach!
 {{% /pageinfo %}}